ORGANIZATION OVERVIEW

 Souce: US Census, Pew Hispanic

-The size, economic state, and limited level of diversity within our diverse communities often results in our diverse communities having less social and cultural resources and consumer options as businesses, projects and greater investment fail to launch due to a lack of capital, potential customers, and confidence.
+The city’s poverty rate for diverse communities is 30% for Hispanics, 27% for African Americans, and 23% for Asian Americans.
+The size, economic state, and limited level of diversity within our diverse communities often results in those communities having less social and cultural resources and consumer options as businesses, projects and greater investment fail to launch due to a lack of capital, potential customers, and confidence.

-The size, economic state, and limited level of diversity within our diverse communities often results in our diverse communities having less social and cultural resources and consumer options as businesses, projects and greater investment fail to launch due to a lack of capital, potential customers, and confidence.
+The city’s poverty rate for diverse communities is 30% for Hispanics, 27% for African Americans, and 23% for Asian Americans.
+The size, economic state, and limited level of diversity within our diverse communities often results in those communities having less social and cultural resources and consumer options as businesses, projects and greater investment fail to launch due to a lack of capital, potential customers, and confidence.

 Methods & Strategies